quantenschaum/chickenhouse/README.md

 ## hardware

+### watchdog
+If you enable the watchdog ([learn about the watchdog](http://playground.arduino.cc/Main/ArduinoReset)), which I highly recommend, you need to use a bootloader the can deal with a watchdog reset, otherwise the arduino will get stuck in an infinite loop upon watchdog reset.
+I use [optiboot](https://github.com/Optiboot/optiboot) for all my arduino projects.
+You should test if your bootloader can deal with the watchdog timer before enabling it.

 ## compile
-To compile and upload the programm to the arduino, I use the [arduino IDE]()
+To compile and upload the programm to the arduino, I use the [arduino IDE](http://www.arduino.cc/Main/Software)

 ## libraries
 This code depends on the following libraries, which are not